JimW/grunt-template-webflow-angularJS/README.md

 ```

 #### Step 4:
-Once everything seems to be working with the local predefined zip file, use your own webflow export and see how it goes.
+Once everything seems to be working with the local predefined sample zip file, use your own webflow export and see how it goes.
 Download yourappname.webflow.zip from [webflow.com] into your downloadZipDir.

 Update ```_grunt_configs/webflow.json```